Awil13/Digital-Clock/README.md

-# Clock
+# Digital Clock
- Clock using React
+ Created with HTML, CSS and JavaScript.
+Background colour will change based on time of day